 If your windows don’t stay open or lock properly, it’s time to replace them.
 Keep the character of your home in mind, as you don’t want to install windows that clash with the look and feel of your house.

 Replacing worn out floors and refinishing hardwood goes a long way when it comes to listing your home.
 When picking carpet for bedrooms, go for neutral colors that will match most future wall colors.
+Keep in mind that some flooring types are better than others in various rooms.

 You may love your navy-blue accent wall, but home buyers might not.
 Stick with neutral color schemes so potential buyers can easily picture their furniture in your home.
 Gray tones are in, but try to stay away from any beige or tan hues as they can appear yellow in certain lighting.